-At the very end of the long drive known as the Grapevine sits a beautiful old historic state park called Fort Tejon.
-It is often overlooked by people as it is usually at the end or beginning of your road trip, but it is a historic spot with lots of things to see.
-Stopping here doesn’t take more than 30 minutes and while there you can learn about everything from the expansion into California to the camel army that may or may not have been stationed here.
+At the very end of the long drive known as the Grapevine on Highway 5, sits a beautiful historic state park called Fort Tejon.
+People often overlook it as it is usually at the end or beginning of your road trip, but it is a historic spot with lots of things to see.
+Stopping here doesn’t take more than 30 minutes, and while there, you can learn about everything from the expansion into California to the camel army that may or may not have been stationed here.
 Read on for all the information.

 - Cost: $3 for adults